Jumperr-labs/jumper-ble-logger/README.md

     - Currently, only GATT protocol is supported.

 ## How it Works
+*If you just want to get started, feel free to skip this step*

 When the BLE Logger is started, it will connect to your current HCI device (usually "hci0") and will create a new proxied HCI device (usually "hci1") which you will set your gateway program to connect to.